-Four Ridiculous Babe Ruth Stories Proving The Bambino Is MLB’s GOAT
+4 Crazy Babe Ruth Stories Prove the Bambino is MLB’s GOAT

 It doesn’t take a diehard sports fan or baseball aficionado to be familiar with the legendary Babe Ruth.
 The Bambino’s time in the MLB spotlight didn’t stop when his career came to a close in the 1930s, as his popularity has transcended the sport to the point that he’s still the biggest name in baseball.

 There are number of iconic moments associated with the Sultan of Swat that everyone knows like calling his shot with his home run point or the Curse of the Bambino when the Red Sox traded him to the New York Yankees.

 But such an enigmatic figure left far more memories than the ones everyone knows.
 Let’s take a look at some of the most ridiculous moments of the Babe’s wildly eccentric life.

 Completing a no-hitter is one of the greatest feats a pitcher can ever accomplish.
 The only thing better than that is to pitch a perfect game.

 Go figure, Babe Ruth’s legendary life had a taste of this excitement too.

 In 1917, Ruth’s fourth year with the Boston Red Sox, a ridiculous game at Fenway Park against the Washington Senators added to the Babe’s legacy.

 Before the Great Bambino was known for being a slugger, he made a name for himself on the mound.